tyrm/mcp-dbmem/README.md

-# MCP-PGMEM
+# MCP-DBMEM

 A poorly written Go-based memory management system for the Metoro Control Protocol (MCP), providing a persistent knowledge graph implementation.

 ## Overview

-MCP-PGMEM is a memory management service that implements a knowledge graph using PostgreSQL as the backend storage.
+MCP-DBMEM is a memory management service that implements a knowledge graph using PostgreSQL as the backend storage.
 It provides a set of tools for managing entities, relations, and observations within the knowledge graph.

 ## Features